HackSouth/hacksouth.github.io/_posts/2021-07-12-Bsides-Cape-Town-post-covid.md

 but you can contact us at **sponsorship@bsidescapetown.co.za**.

 ## Volunteering
-Though volunteering will be very this year, we are open to anyone who wants to get involved.
+Though volunteering will be different this year (more online), we are open to anyone who wants to get involved.
 I have been very encouraged by the number of people who have contacted me so far to get involved.
 Please email charles@bsidescapetown.co.za or me at christo@bsidescapetown.co.za.

 ## Check out pervious years videos!